Table of Contents

 - Fabric Softener.
 I don’t use fabric softener but have heard good things about Attitude’s Sensitive Skin Natural Fabric Softener

 - Laundry detergent.
-Dr Bronner’s Castile Soap.
+Dr. Bronner’s Castile Soap.

 - Bleach/Stain Remover.
-A staple in our house: Earth Friendly Products ECOS OxoBrite Multi-Purpose Stain Remover (Free & Clear)
+A staple in our house: Earth Friendly Products ECOS OxoBrite Multi-Purpose Stain Remover (Free & Clear).

 - Scrub.
 Bon Ami Powder Cleanser.
-Also good for bathroom.
+Also good for the bathroom.
 Interestingly, while the powder gets high marks, Bon Ami liquid cleansers and soaps get low grades from EWG’s Guide.

 - Dishwasher.
 Ecover.
 I remember my mother using Ecover when we lived in London.
 It’s an excellent brand (I use the tablets).

 - Toilet bowl.
 Seventh Generation Natural Toilet Bowl Cleaner.
 Does the job, even with my three boys!

 - Tub and Tile.
 Seventh Generation Tub & Tile Natural Cleaner.
 The only tub and tile cleaner that gets an A grade in EWG’s Guide.